 OCN Level 2 Community Development

-Participants will work together to:
+Participants work together to:

 • Identify and plan a community project